RockNRoll-cmd/RainBow_Sonnet/README.md

 checking if the git push will suffice without the git commit!

 To check if commits are being shown - 8th

+To check if commits are being displayed - 9th